LanceMcCarthy/GoldenClouds/index.md

   - Don't let the location's appearance fool you, her italian food and pizza is amazing.

 ### Notes
-- You can always ask Roy for recommendations, he knows everyone and everything in the area (I'm lucky to have him as the property manager and as a friend).
+- You can always ask Yorhany for recommendations, he knows everyone and everything in the area (I'm lucky to have him as the property manager and as a friend).
 - DOT NOT go to "The German Bakery", no matter how many signs on the highway you've seen or how colorful it looks.
 It is a tourist trap, with really bad food saftey practices.
 It is a lesson in "how to ruin your reputation and legacy", the owners have let it go and the staff don't care.
 - If you are vegan, vegitarian, or gluten-free, there are plenty of menu options available for you at these locations.
 Although I can't speak directly to this, I have taken gluten-free vegan friends with me and they were happy with the options.